yarnmengnus/tp/docs/UserGuide.md

 When you mark Task as done, you will receive the following confirmation message:
 ```
 Task successfully marked as done, Prof!
 Here is your updated task list :
-  /*This message will display the current TaskList after the command is executed*/
+  [The tasklist will be shown in the UI with the status of that task as undone]
 ```

 **Precise Expected Outputs when marking a task as undone:** <br>
 When you mark a task as undone, you'll receive the following confirmation message:
 ```
 Task successfully marked as undone, Prof!
 Here is your updated task list:
-  /*This message will display the current TaskList after the command is  executed*/
+  [The tasklist will be shown in the UI with the status of that task as undone]
 ```

 **Precise Expected Outputs when the command fails:** <br>